 For universities, private high schools, and charter schools, and organizations, this license is required for showing TELL MY STORY in a classroom or educational setting on a regular basis for 1 year.
 No admission may be charged.
 It may only be promoted to members of the purchasing institution and cannot be advertised to the public.
-You may choose to show the film either through a 1-year digital stream rental or with a DVD to be returned once your license has expired.
+You may show the film through a 1-year digital stream rental.

 A Digital Site License (DSL) allows institutions to encode, host, and locally stream the licensed Content.
 An unlimited number of individual students and staff can access the file from the institution’s server from multiple locations simultaneously, on their own time, not in the classroom or for a group to watch as a screening.
 A DSL is in addition to (and does not include) traditional PPR screening rights.